cijujoseph/activiti-examples/process-samples/hierarchical-approval-using-groups-and-subgroups/README.md

 ## Pre-requisites

-Create a bunch of groups in a parent/child hierarchy as shown below
+Create a bunch of groups in a parent/child hierarchy as shown below.
+Assign a group manager for each group.

 ![groups](groups-screenshot.png)